superstringsoftware/observatory/README.md

   #to change log level and console printing, use:
   setOptions: (loglevel, want_to_print = true, log_user = false)
 ```
-Log levels work in a very straightforward way: TLog will record any message which log level is <= current log level set when calling
+Log levels work in a very straightforward way: TLog will record any message which log level is <= current log level
-getLogger() or setOptions().
+set in `setOptions()`.

 If you are into internals type of person, Observatory logs all info to the "_observatory_logs"
 Meteor collection.
 Every document has the following fields: